Bulky Cable Knit Mittens Pattern

 You may also purchase the ad-free instant download PDF file for easy printing and reading.
 Purchasing the PDF file helps to support this website and allows me to continue to share my patterns and inspiration with you.

-You can Purchase the PDF file (which will be emailed to you automatically after purchase) for $5 USD by clicking the button below.
+You can Purchase the PDF file (which will be emailed to you automatically after purchase) by clicking the button below.

 Please note that some of the links on this page are affiliate links and I will earn a commission if you purchase through these links.
 I use all of the products listed on this page and recommend them because they are companies that I have found helpful and trustworthy.
 Please let me know if you have any questions about anything I have recommended!